By: John C. Gentner

 Addiction causes us to have distorted thinking and irrational behavior.
 Stoicism teaches us that reason ie., virtue (or human excellence) is the highest good.
 It’s a philosophical way of life, and we’re taught that in order to live a truly happy life, we have to act in accordance with the nature of a social being.
 Which means a free and continuous exercise of wisdom, self-discipline, courage, and justice will allow us to live a truly good, fulfilling, and flourishing life.

-One of the first things we need to knock out-of-the-way is the difference between Stoicism (Proper Noun) and stoicism (Common Noun).
+One of the first things we need to knock out-of-the-way is the difference between Stoicism (proper noun) and stoicism (common noun).
 The former is the ancient Greco-Roman philosophy that we are discussing here, while the latter is a personality trait that is characterized by a suppression or concealment of emotions – the notion of a stiff upper-lip.
-For a more detailed explanation between the subtle yet enormous difference between these two words, please see this excellent article written by Cognitive Behavioral Therapy Expert Donald Robertson.
+As you’ll learn in this article, these two terms have very little in common.
+For a more detailed explanation between the subtle yet enormous difference between these two words, please see this excellent article written by Cognitive Behavioral Therapy expert Donald Robertson.

 Stoicism and the Art of Recovery: